Parish worker arrested over Polish priest murder

-A man who worked as a carpenter at the Salesian mission where Father Marek Rybinski was found dead with his throat cut last Friday in Tunis has been arrested in connection with the priest’s murder.
+A man who worked as a carpenter at the Salesian mission where Father Marek Rybinski was found dead in Tunis has been arrested over the murder.

 The statement by the Tunisian Interior Ministry says that the man detained is 43 year-old Chokri Ben Mustapha Bel-Sadek El-Mestiri, “who worked at the same school as the priest,” reports the TAP news agency, the Polish News says.